supercoolx/ethereum-arbitrage-contract/README.md

 ## COMING SOON (THINGS REQUIRED)
 * AAVE, EQUALIZER, DODO Flashloan contracts activated for Mainnet
 * bot.js needs to be modified to lookup mainnet opportunities
-* flashswap needs to change to mainnet from kovan testenet config